mantou132/gem/packages/gem/docs/en/004-blog/005-improve-route.md

 After adopting this strategy, two points need to be paid attention to:

-1. The old page will not be unloaded immediately, when the URL changes, it is necessary to prohibit the old page from updating according to the URL
+1. The old page will not be unloaded immediately, when the URL changes, old pages may respond to URL changes by reading the wrong URL parameters
 2. If the network speed is a bit slow, when switching routes multiple times in a row, it is necessary to ensure that the final correct page is rendered.

-## Use `<gem-route>`
+3. The scroll bar position should be reset after a new page is loaded.
+The scroll bar position should be restored after using the browser "Forward" and "Back".

+## Read URL parameters

 `GemRouteElement` has a `createLocationStore` method, which creates a [Store](../001-guide/001-basic/003-global-state-management.md) containing the URL parameters and then provides it to ` <gem-route>` to get updates after a new page loads, for example: